soniabradley/auction-InquirerSQL/README.md

 # auction-InquirerSQL
-Application that uses MySQL to store item and bidding information.
+Application that uses MySQL to store items and bidding information.

 # Good to knows
 ![alt text](func1.png)